sebtrn/Cluedo_DragonBallZ_2021/README.md

-# Cluedo: The Classic Mystery Game
+# Cluedo: The Dragon Ball Z Mystery Game

 Welcome to the GitHub repository of our project Cluedo, a local multiplayer board game developed in C++ using the principles of Object-Oriented Programming (OOP) and the Allegro 4 graphic library.
+This isn't your typical Cluedo game; we've infused the universe of Dragon Ball Z into every aspect, from the characters to the weapons, to the game board itself!

 ## About the Game

-Cluedo, also known as Clue in North America, is a mystery game where players must deduce the details of a murder - who committed it, with what weapon, and in which room.
-This digital adaptation brings the classic board game experience to the computer screen with engaging graphics and interactive gameplay.
+In this Dragon Ball Z themed Cluedo, players assume the roles of iconic characters from the DBZ universe and unravel the mystery of a grand saga.
+Who has challenged the peace of the universe, with what mystical weapon, and in which otherworldly location?
+This digital adaptation brings the classic board game experience to the computer screen with a twist that every Dragon Ball Z fan will love.

 ## Features

-- Local multiplayer gameplay.
+- Local multiplayer gameplay with a Dragon Ball Z twist.
-- Classic Cluedo game rules.
-- Interactive game board designed with Allegro 4.
+- Play as your favorite Dragon Ball Z characters.
+- Use famous weapons from the DBZ universe.
+- Explore a beautifully crafted game board that pays homage to the iconic locations of the DBZ world.
-- High-quality graphics and intuitive UI/UX.
+- High-quality graphics and intuitive UI/UX designed to immerse players in the Dragon Ball Z experience.

 ## Getting Started